pegi3s/dockerfiles/coral/1.4.1/README.md

 # Test data
 To test the previous command, you can download and decompress [this FASTA compressed file](https://www.cs.helsinki.fi/u/lmsalmel/coral/basespace12x3.fasta.zip) (20MB).

-Them, in the previous command you just need to replace `/data/input.fasta` with `/data/basespace12x3.fasta`.
+Then, in the previous command you just need to replace `/data/input.fasta` with `/data/basespace12x3.fasta`.

 # Using the coral image in Windows